chrisxpr/ProductViewer/README.md

 Prerequisites to run and build the application locally include:

-- Visual Studio 2022 (.Net solution)
+- Visual Studio 2022 and .NET 6 (.Net solution)
 - Visual Studio Code (React application)